hastiin-manuelito/vulkan-tutorial-odin/README.md

 It is recommended to use the LunarG SDK, available here: https://vulkan.lunarg.com/

-In Odin we only need to import the vulkan bindings, they must be installed of course (see above).
+In Odin we only need to import the vulkan libraries (it pretty much just works), they must be installed of course (see above).
 For this tutorial we don't need to worry about linking any libraries.

 We will be using glfw3, available in the vendor libraries.

-### Create initialize glfw
+### Initialize glfw

-This is fairly striaghtforward
+This is fairly straightforward

 ## Chapter-1